akar-0/linux/NFS_chroot.md

 ### On the client:

-Run the following (replace with the server's IP on line 2):
+To choot on the server,run the following commands in order (replace with the server's IP on line 2):

 ```sh
 rc-service nfsclient start